TechCrunch

 “We find the aquaculture industry to be absolutely fascinating and we think what they’re doing in that industry is vital,” Schulhof said.

-Upfront and FootPrint are joining previous investors like Astanor Ventures along with other financial backers including Happiness Capital, Supernova Invest and Armat Group.
+Upfront and FootPrint are joining previous investors like Astanor Ventures, along with other financial backers including Happiness Capital, Supernova Invest and Armat Group.

 Caisse des Dépôts, Crédit Agricole Brie Picard and Caisse d’Epargne Hauts-de-France are the top banks contributing to today’s financing by providing a credit line.
 Some of them are taking some equity and other banks are also participating.
 Overall, Ÿnsect has raised $425 million since 2011.

 Companies have already committed $105 million worth of contracts.
-Clients include wine growing company Torres, fish feed company Skretting and plant fertilizer company Compo Group.
+Clients include Torres (vineyards), fish feed company Skretting and plant fertilizer company Compo Group.

 In the future, Ÿnsect also plans to expand to the U.S. and manufacture new products, such as wet pet food.